These events took place in February, 2006

 This has been off the rational course from the start.
 I’d never even skied until just before turning 49, when I ventured solo to Lake Tahoe, rented a pair of skis, hopped on the lift at Heavenly Mountain and worked my way onto the intermediate runs in three hours.

 Born of mid-life crisis, skiing has become a most rewarding obsession.
 The year after Tahoe, I reconnected with Wally Rutherford, a high school buddy I’d lost track of for 20 years, at Whistler-Blackcomb in British Columbia.
 Since then we have ventured to more than 30 ski resorts in Colorado, Utah and the Canadian Rockies.
 Most of them can be found on Ski magazine’s annual list of the primo places to ski.

 It is more than the allure of the four mountain resorts within 30 minutes, all accessible on one lift ticket.
 It is the mystique of Hunter S. Thompson.

 Long before I considered strapping on skis, before I became aware of Aspen as a playground of the rich and famous, it was the funky little town where in 1970 Thompson ran for sheriff on the “Freak Power” ticket, and narrowly lost.
 It was near his mountain hideaway of Owl Farm where he composed those off-the-wall narratives for Rolling Stone that cast journalism in a whole different light.

 It was in an airport on the way to skiing in Utah that I learned of Thompson’s suicide in February 2005.
-It is fitting that our first day of skiing at Aspen is the anniversary of his final gonzo surprise.
+It is fitting that our first day on the slopes at Aspen is the anniversary of his final gonzo surprise.
 The feeling is reinforced by the occasional avalanche blast in the distance as we romp in six inches of fresh powder on Aspen Mountain.

 he spirit of Hunter Thompson is alive in these hills . . . somewhere.
 We have no idea how elusive it would prove to be.